mwcproject/mwc-qt-wallet/DOC/status_windows.md

 <img src="status_windows_images/image_6.png" max-width="300" height="300"/>

 When the wallet is locked, you must unlock the wallet to see the notifications appear in the status windows.
-Clicking on the "Notifications Waiting To Be Read" status window makes the “Notifications Waiting” message disappear.
+Clicking on the "Notifications Waiting To Be Read" status window makes the "Notifications Waiting" message disappear.

 When the wallet is iconified, individual status messages are also not displayed and the same "Notifications Waiting" status window will be displayed as new notifications come in.
-When the wallet is iconified clicking on the “Notifications Waiting To Be Read” status window will restore the Qt Wallet to the screen.
+When the wallet is iconified clicking on the "Notifications Waiting To Be Read" status window will restore the Qt Wallet to the screen.
 If the wallet is unlocked, the pending status messages will be displayed.
 If the wallet is locked, the pending status messages will be displayed once you unlock the wallet.

 # Qt Wallet Main Window Resize and Movement